Skip to main content

 Day 6: Richat, Ouadane and Chinguetti

-Morning: visit to the Richat Structure, also known as the «Eye of the Sahara», an impressive and mysterious circular geological formation of uncertain origin, measuring about 40 km in diameter.
-Continuation to the old town of Ouadane, founded in 1147 by the Berber tribe Idalwa el Hadji, once an important stop along caravan routes, now almost completely swallowed by the desert.
+Morning: visit to the Richat Structure, also known as the “Eye of the Sahara,” a striking circular geological formation of mysterious origin measuring around 40 km in diameter.
+Continue to Ouadane, founded in 1147 by the Berber tribe Idalwa el Hadji, once an important stop along the trans-Saharan caravan routes and now slowly being reclaimed by the desert.

-Afternoon: Departure for Chinguetti, arrival in the late afternoon, check-in and dinner at the hotel, relaxation at the hotel and through the streets of Chinguetti.
-The seventh holy city of Islam, formerly a ksar and an important center along the Sahara caravan routes between Marrakech and Timbuktu, it is famous for its 24 libraries, where it is possible to admire some of the oldest manuscripts of Islamic culture
+Afternoon: departure for Chinguetti, arriving in the late afternoon.
+Check-in and dinner at the hotel, followed by time to wander through the ancient streets of Chinguetti.
+Known as the seventh holy city of Islam, it was once a major caravan hub between Marrakech and Timbuktu and is renowned for its 24 libraries preserving some of the oldest manuscripts of Islamic culture.

 Evening: return to the hotel, dinner and evening with dancing